mycrl/hylarana/README.md

 -   C++20 or above compliant compiler.
 (G++/Clang/MSVC)
 -   [CMake](https://cmake.org/download/): CMake 3.16 or above as a build system.
 -   [Node.js](https://nodejs.org/en/download): Node.js 16 or above as a auto build script.
--   [Cargo NDK](https://github.com/willir/cargo-ndk-Android-gradle): Cargo NDK is optional and required for Android Studio projects.
+-   [Python3](https://www.python.org/downloads/): Python 3 is required to use the Android Studio Project.

 ##### Linux (Ubuntu/Debian)